 The NSA has devoted itself to assisting nonprofit historical organizations in accessing shipwrecks and submerged resources so they can present those stories to the communities they serve.
 By creating alliances between the historical nonprofit community and the marine technology commercial sector, the NSA makes possible underwater projects previously deemed impossible.

 The SS Pacific was a side wheel steamer built in 1850 for the California gold rush.
 It collided with the clipper SV Orpheus on November 4, 1875, off the coast of Washington state.
-It is the worst maritime disaster in west coast history: 325 souls were lost with only two survivors.
+It is the worst maritime disaster in west coast history: 325 souls perished and only two survived.

 The Pacific Project is a collaboration between Rockfish, Inc. and the Northwest Shipwreck Alliance (NSA).
 On November 23, 2022, in the U.S. District Court for the Western District of Washington, Senior US District Judge James L. Robart awarded exclusive salvage rights to the wreck of the SS Pacific to Rockfish, to recover the vessel’s express cargo under contract with the original underwriters based in London.
 The Northwest Shipwreck Alliance is tasked with preserving and displaying the artifacts in a new museum to be located in the Puget Sound region.